 In the late 1940s, the March of Dimes, a grassroots organization founded with President Roosevelt’s help to find a way to defend against polio, enlisted Dr. Jonas Salk, head of the Virus Research Lab at the University of Pittsburgh.
 Salk found that polio had as many as 125 strains of three basic types, and that an effective vaccine needed to combat all three.
 By growing samples of the polio virus and then deactivating, or “killing” them by adding a chemical called formalin, Salk developed his vaccine, which was able to immunize without infecting the patient.

 A later version of the polio vaccine, developed by Albert Sabin, used a weakened form of the live virus and was swallowed instead of injected.
-It was licensed in 1962 and soon became more popular than Salk's vaccine, as it was cheaper to make and easier for people to take.
-There is still no cure for polio once it has been contracted, but the use of vaccines has virtually eliminated polio in the United States.
-Globally, there are now around 250,000 cases each year, mostly in developing countries.
-The World Health Organization has set a goal of eradicating polio from the entire world by 2010.
+It was licensed in 1962 and soon became more popular than Salk’s vaccine, as it was cheaper to make and easier for people to take.
+There is still no cure for polio once it has been contracted, but the use of vaccines has virtually eliminated polio in the United States and around the world.
+According to the World Health Organization, polio cases have been reduced by 99 percent and survives only among the world's poorest and most marginalized communities.